-A lot of people think that cooking with vegetable oils—such as canola, corn, soy, and sunflower oil—is good for health.
+A lot of people think that cooking with vegetable oils—such as canola, corn, soy, and sunflower oil—are good for health.
 After all, vegetables are supposed to be great for the body.
 However, this perception is entirely wrong.
 The word “vegetable” on the label does not make these oils healthy.
 In fact, these oils are the worst oils you can use for cooking.
 The good news is that you can find a healthier alternative.
 Now, the question is: Can you substitute coconut oil for vegetable oil?

 Before we answer that question, let’s take a closer look on what makes vegetable oil an unhealthy and unsafe option.